 Common Causes and Symptoms of TMJ Disorders

 There is no single cause of TMJ dysfunction.
-Any number of factors or combination of factors may be to blame including:
+Any number of factors or a mix of factors may be to blame, such as:

 - Stress, anxiety, and other environmental factors (leading cause)